 The cost of books and supplies varies between programs.
+Students are responsible for the purchase of textbooks and other required course materials.
 Students are encouraged to work with financial aid to ensure they have budgeted wisely for the academic year.